ElementUser/HoN-Patch-Notes-Game-Bot/README.md

 ```

 - Install Poetry by following the installation steps [from their official documents](https://python-poetry.org/docs/).
 Do not use `pip install` to install Poetry.
-- After installation, on Mac/Linux you must run this command to enable the poetry command in your terminal: `source $HOME/.poetry/env`
+- `Mac/Linux`: After installation, on Mac/Linux you must run this command to enable the poetry command in your terminal: `source $HOME/.poetry/env`
+- Update Poetry to the latest version by running this command: `poetry self update --preview`
-  - Poetry is required to handle dependencies in a virtualenv & run the script in a consistent environment regardless of the host system
+  - Poetry is required to handle dependencies in a virtualenv & run the script in a consistent environment regardless of the host system.

+## Mac/Linux - Additional Setup

+- Navigate to the project root directory in your terminal and run `stat scripts.sh` to check its permissions.
+This file must have execute permissions (the "x" flag set) to run properly.
+- If required, use `chmod 744 scripts.sh` (assuming the current account is the owner of the file) to set file permissions properly.

 # Usage

-The following commands only work if ran in a terminal while in the project root directory:
+- Navigate to the project root directory in your terminal.

 - To run the script, use `./scripts.sh start`
 - To run unit tests, use `./scripts.sh test`